Ollie-Boy/blog/content/blog/How-to-Add-a-Scroll-Button-to-Your-Hugo-Site.md

 ## Use the file provide on unpkg.com
 You can find [How to use](https://github.com/vfeskov/vanilla-back-to-top#how-to-use) if you read the README.

-Just add below to your Single page templates, for example `../layouts/post/single.html`.
+Just add the below codes to your single page templates, for me, I put it in my footer partials `../layouts/partials/footer.html`.

 ```html
 <script src="https://unpkg.com/vanilla-back-to-top@7.2.1/dist/vanilla-back-to-top.min.js"></script>